shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

     * uncomment the maven ant task near the bottom

  Now the necessary binaries will be available to the app.

 4. Edit the web.xml
     * uncomment the spring settings
-    * uncomment the java ee security constraints ...After this step, java EE security has been enabled.
+    * uncomment the java ee security constraints
+ After this step, java EE security has been enabled.

 5. Rename context.xml.example to context.xml

-...The context.xml is how the fortress realm integrates with the sample wicket application.
+ The context.xml is how the fortress realm integrates with the sample wicket application.

 6. Rename fortress.properties.example to fortress.properties.

-...After completing the fortress ten minute guide, this step should be familiar to you.
+ After completing the fortress ten minute guide, this step should be familiar to you.
 It is where the fortress runtime is connected with a remote ldap server.

 7. Edit WicketApplication.java
     * uncomment fortress session override
     * uncomment fortress spring bean injector